Most People Don’t Know These 12 Castles Are Hiding In Missouri (Part 2)

-Dictionary.com defines a castle as “a large and stately residence, especially one, with high walls and towers, that imitates the form of a medieval castle.”
+Dictionary.com defines a castle as “a large and stately residence, especially one with high walls and towers, that imitates the form of a medieval castle.”
 Another definition is simply, “any place providing security and privacy.”
-Way back in June 2015, we brought you
+Way back in June 2015, we brought you six

-6 Castles Hidden in Missouri.
+castles in Missouri.
 Turns out, we missed quite a few!
 Some of these are castles in the traditional sense, some are more modern, and some are even just in ruins or were never completed.
+If you’re looking for castles for sale in Missouri, you have come to the right place.
 What they have in common is that they are architectural wonders and a sight to see.
-Here are 13 more wonderful places you can find in our great state.
+There is nothing quite as unique as having your own castle, right?
+Who else will you know who has such interesting real estate?
+It’s got to be one of the coolest things you can own.
+Here are 12 more wonderful places you can find in our great state.

 1. Kennett’s castle AKA Selma Hall